rktessa/Tesi_2/Matlab/Matlab.md

 - opinion_0.m it implements a Careless, Compliant, Anti model for the behaviour of agent after acquiring information about the disease

 ## Update at 21.11.23
  Creation of a class of functions "functionsContainer.m" to call the created function from all files.
-It contains the function created in sir_1.m, but can be used with N = 1, instead of N = 10000.
+It contains the function created in sir_1.m and opinion_0.m, but can be used with N = 1, instead of N = 10000.